Two Years After Quitting My Job, I Found Myself Building in Canada

 Blog post image

-I think he was right.
+He was right.
 Even if my permanent residence were approved today, tomorrow I would still need to live, build products, practice English, meet friends, and solve the next problem.

 7. Not Working